dutandrewkulang/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ````

-- to display other characters on the standard output enclose the output in single quotes and slash to escape certain characters
+- To display other characters on the standard output enclose the output in single quotes and slash to escape certain characters

 ```sh
 echo '"(Ôo)'\'